osu-cs494-w24/ResumeRoast/README.md

 Upon each new resume upload, a thumbnail for the pdf is generated and stored in `/thumbnails`.
 A thumbnail is only kept for the latest pdf generated for each user.
-The thumbnail is named using the Dropbox User ID for the account, minus the `dbid:` at the start, and in the `.webp` format.
+The thumbnail is named using the Dropbox User ID for the account, minus the `dbid:` at the start, and in the `.png` format.
 The API route `/api/thumbnail` handles removing the `dbid:` from the Dropbox User ID.